AdeboyeJr/Discussion-Forum/README.md

 #### Dependencies

-You need an internet browser that supports javascript to run this web application.
+You need an internet browser that supports JavaScript to run this web application.